Stepping-up Australia’s Pacific engagement

 - stronger relationships between our people.

-Speaking at the Australian National University’s State of the Pacific Conference on 10 September 2018, Minister for Foreign Affairs, the Hon.
-Senator Marise Payne declared “Stepping up in the Pacific is not an option for Australian foreign policy — it is an imperative”.
+Speaking at the Australian National University’s State of the Pacific Conference on 10 September 2018, Foreign Minister Payne said “Stepping up in the Pacific is not an option for Australian foreign policy — it is an imperative”.

 The Step-up responds to the significant long-term challenges faced by our partners in the Pacific, including: climate change and responding to natural disasters; sustaining economic growth and boosting education, developing skills and jobs for growing populations; pursuing gender equality and recognising the essential role of women in achieving better development outcomes; preventing major disease outbreak and tackling transnational crime.
 Australia’s Step up in engagement builds on our development assistance to the region of $1.3 billion.